SimVascular/simvascular.github.io-archive/source/documentation/modeling/_polydataModelSeg3D.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

 After the model is created, you should now be able to see one face named as "wall-seg3d" created for the model.
-The model surface may be not very desirable and don't flat faces for the vesseld ends.
-So we'll continiu to process this model.
+The model surface may be not very desirable and not have flat faces for the vessel ends.
+So we'll continue to process this model.

 **Smooth**